Syaminaiman/AlicatMassFlowrateGUI/README.md

 Please download all files from this git repository tu Run this code smoothly.
 The Alicat MFC A should be connected to COM3 and Alicat MFC B to COM4.
-This variables might change depending on which COM port has been connected to each MFC.
+This variables might be changed depending on which COM port has been connected to each MFC.